-Selected MSc courses are provided with the opportunity to experience a flight in our National Flying Laboratory Centre’s (NFLC) light aircraft.
-This flight experience will complement MSc studies and inspire your career.
+Selected aerospace MSc courses* are provided with the opportunity to experience a flight in our National Flying Laboratory Centre’s (NFLC) light aircraft.
+This flight experience will complement your MSc studies and inspire your aeronautical career.
+During the flight you will have the opportunity to take control of the aircraft.

 Elements of the flights are tailored to the specific requirements of the course you are attending at Cranfield.
 These tailored elements will be discussed in depth at the pre-flight briefing.